unimarkup/specification/Frontend_Reference.md

 - No inline formatting

-  The following examples show text with formatting character sequences, but no formatting is applied, because not all requirements are fulfilled.
+  The following examples show text with formatting character sequences, but no/partial formatting is applied, because not all requirements are fulfilled.

   ~~~
   Text with* starting sequence followed by a white-space.